Sara-Kuddah/AppleAcademyResources/README.md

     }
  ```

-  Delete one resource from uor API use DELETE method with the following url and JSON body
+  Delete one resource from our API use DELETE method with the following url and JSON body

  ### Update one resource url
  ```url